ig47off/react-18-concurrency/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+1. Checkout this repository
+2. run npm install
+3. run npm start
+4. to see the difference with and without startTransition in the code, just changed the App component import in the index.tsx 4.1 App-defered - uses concurrency
+    4.2 App - does not uses concurrency

 ## Available Scripts